AlenaReh/Team-Profile-Generator/README.md

 ## Installation

-The dependencies must be installed for this application to work properly: npm i
+The dependencies must be installed for this application to work properly:

+        npm i

 ## Usage

 This application uses Jest for running the unit tests and Inquirer for collecting input from the user.
 You can start the application by using the following command:

-        node index.js
+        node index

+To run tests:

+        npm test

 ## Demo